Skip to content

 More extended lock periods typically cost more.
 The lender's rate and origination fees for a 60-day lock may be higher than those for a 45-day lock and a 30-day lock.

-A lender offering 6.5% with $1,000 in origination fees for a 60-day lock may offer 6.375% with $500 in fees for a 30-day lock.
+A lender offering 6.5% with $1,000 in origination fees for a 60-day lock may offer 6.375% with $500 in fees for a 30-day lock for the same mortgage.

 Book time to talk